RobTillaart/Fraction/README.md

 The minimalistic **fractionize** keeps the natural order due its simplicity.
 It does have a lower accuracy as only limited number of denominators are used.
 This means that if two floats are very close
 ```
 float f  <  float g  implies  Fraction(f)  <=  Fraction(g)
 float f  >  float g  implies  Fraction(g)  >=  Fraction(f)
 ```

+### 0.3.0 new fractionize() algorithm

+Thanks to Edgar Bonet for a new, faster and more precise fractionize algoritm based upon **Simple continued fractions**.

+The new algorithm can / will change previous expected outputs.

-#### 0.2.0 Breaking change 1
+### 0.2.0 Breaking change 1

 When testing with the array implementation it became evident that some Fractions were incorrect (not just inaccurate).